SoFiA-Admin/BusyFit/README.md

 the folder where the downloaded archive was saved.
 To unpack the archive, type

+    unzip BusyFit-master.zip

+or

-    tar -zxvf busyfit-[ver].tar.gz
+    tar -zxvf BusyFit-master.tar.gz

-where `[ver]` is the version number of the package you downloaded,  e.g.
-0.3.
-This will unpack all files into a new directory called `BusyFit`.
+This will unpack all files into a new directory called `BusyFit-master`.

 Assuming that the GNU Scientific Library is installed at a location where it can be found  by the compiler  and linker,  BusyFit can then simply be compiled  by  running the  `compile.sh`  shell  script  coming  with this package.
-Change into the new `BusyFit` sub-directory and type
+Change into the new `BusyFit-master` directory and type

     chmod 764 compile.sh
     ./compile.sh